-Keeping up with our kids' online use can feel daunting.
+Keeping up with your child's online use can feel daunting.

-There are so many things on our parenting to do lists.
+There are so many things on your parenting to do list.

-And every time we sit down to try and make a decision about what to do about this specific topic, thoughts like these start competing for our attention:
+And every time you sit down to try and make a decision about what to do about this specific topic, thoughts like these start competing for your attention: